Johnny328/WDN-contaminant-simultaneous/researchLog.md

-20150216
+20160225
+* Removing weight for containment distance.
+Doesn't change solution at all.
+* Rolling back the extra constraints for each edge.
+Must think of better solution for deamnd to source flows.
+* Implementation: flushing of network at actuators => solution for the problem requiring undirected treatment and extra constraints for each edge.
+* Actuators must be between vulnerable and demand & they must also be after the max. distance to sensors. => no need for separete constraint to detect before any demand is contaminated.
+* Implemented distanceToDetection spec.

+20160216
-* Two ways to solve the edge from demand to source partitions: maximize with minimal weight in objective for being in demands, or add another contraint for each edge.
+* Two ways to solve the edge from demand to source partitions: maximize with minimal weight in objective for being in demands, or add another constraint for each edge.
 Choosing to add constraints.

 20160215
 0820